sts10/bottle-rs/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install), if you haven't already.
 Recommend version 1.57+.
 2. Install Bottle by running: `cargo install --git https://github.com/sts10/bottle-rs --branch main`

-Optional: While Bottle does not require [age](https://github.com/FiloSottile/age#installation) to be installed, you may want to have it handy.
+Optional: While Bottle does not require [age](https://github.com/FiloSottile/age#installation) be installed, you may want to have it handy.
 Probably best to use age version 1.0+ when interacting with bottled files.

 Bottle's executable command is `bottle`.

 ## Usage

+### Things to know about Bottle

 Bottle is hard-coded to use an Age Identity (basically a public/private key-pair) located at `~/.bottle/bottle_key.txt`.
 If there isn't a file there, Bottle will create one the first time you use Bottle.

 Bottle will always create the outputted file or directory **in the current working directory**.
-It will be named automatically based on the inputted file.
-If a file or directory with that name already exists, by default Bottle will exit.
+This outputted file will be named automatically based on the inputted file.
+If a file or directory with that name already exists, Bottle will throw an error and quit.
 Users can force an overwrite with the `--force`/`-f` flag.

+### The (informal) basics

 - Encrypt a file with `bottle <path/to/file>`
-- Compress and encrypt a directory with `bottle <path/to/directory>`.
+- Compress and encrypt a directory with `bottle <path/to/directory>`
-- Decrypt an age-encrypted file with `bottle <path/to/file>.age`
+- Decrypt an age-encrypted file with `bottle <path/to/file.age>`.
+(Must have a `.age` extension.)
-- Decrypt and extract a `.tar.gz.age` file with `bottle <path/to/archive>.tar.gz.age`.
+- Decrypt and extract a `.tar.gz.age` file with `bottle <path/to/archive.tar.gz.age>`.
+(Must have a `.tar.gz.age` extension.)

 ### Help text